wp-plugins/myarcadeblog/readme.txt

 MyArcadePlugin is a powerful WordPress Arcade Plugin which is able to transform a WordPress Blog into an Online Games Portal or just to enhance your existing Blog with an Arcade section.
 MyArcadePlugin brings you all the features an Arcade Script needs.
 This Arcade Plugin will embed games automatically, without theme editing!
 In addition, it is able to generate unique game descriptions!

-Add thousands of free flash games provided by Mochi Media, Spilgames and MyArcadeFeed with just two clicks:
+Add thousands of free flash games provided by several game distributors with just two clicks:

 1. Fetch Games
 2. Publish Games